Characterizing the effect of retractions on publishing careers: Results

+Further descriptive statistics based on the sample of 12,742 retracted authors who either left publishing during the retraction window or later, or maintained ongoing careers in 2020 (i.e., excluding those in grey in Figure 1a who left well before retraction occurred) reveal that an overwhelming majority belong to STEM fields such as Biology, Medicine, Chemistry, Physics, with less than 1\% originating from non-STEM fields (Figure 1b).
+Additionally, the share of women in the group who leave around the time of retraction is greater than the share of women in the group who leave after or have continued careers (30\% vs. 25.5\%, respectively; \(\chi^2(1, N = 12742) = 20.07, p < 0.001\)) when comparing these descriptively.
+Moreover, our analysis indicates that authors who leave academic publishing around the time of retraction are significantly less experienced---as measured by academic age (Welch's $t(10465.17)=-82.459$, $p<0.001$), number of papers (Welch's $t(11153.30)=-57.529$, $p<0.001$), number of citations (Welch's $t(10713.92)=-37.005$, $p<0.001$), and number of collaborators (Welch's $t(10724.73)=-30.594$, $p<0.001$)---in comparison to authors who stay.

-Regarding the characteristics of retracted papers themselves, the majority were published in journals rather than conferences and were published after 2010 (Figure~\ref{mainfig:attrition_exploration}c).
-Most of these papers fall within the top quartile in terms of journal ranking (information on journal ranking is unavailable for approximately 30\% of the papers).
-The distribution of retracted papers can be categorized into three groups: those where all authors' last publication is in the year of retraction (12\%), those where some authors had their last paper in the year of retraction while others continued to publish (31\%), and those where all authors have papers published after the year of retraction (56\%).
-The reasons for retractions vary, with approximately 25\% attributed to misconduct, 30\% to plagiarism, 25\% to mistakes, and an additional 20\% to other reasons.
-For further details on establishing author and paper level features, see the Materials and Methods section ``Creating author and paper level features,'' and for numerical comparisons between retracted and non-retracted authors, see Supplementary Table~\ref{supplementarytab:SMDs_attrited_nonattrited}.
+Looking at the characteristics of the 4,267 retracted papers authored by the sample above, we create the following two groups: papers with authors who left around the time of retraction (blue in Figure 1c), and papers with authors who left later or had ongoing publishing careers in 2020 (pink in Figure 1c).
+Note that these two groups have an overlap: papers that had authors from both groups, specifically, 26\% of retracted papers are this sample.
+Looking at the distributions of these two groups of papers, we find that the majority of them were published in journals rather than conferences and were retracted after 2010 (Figure~\ref{mainfig:attrition_exploration}c).
+Most of these papers fall within the top quartile in terms of journal ranking (information on journal ranking is unavailable for approximately 31\% of the papers).
+The reasons for retractions vary, with approximately 23\% attributed to misconduct, 33\% to plagiarism, 24\% to mistakes, and an additional 20\% to other reasons.
+For further details on establishing author and paper level characteristics, see the Materials and Methods section ``Creating author and paper level features,'' and for the standardized mean differences and statistical comparisons between the two groups, see Supplementary Table 1.